wkandek/opsgenie-postmortem/README.md

 - if not creates a post-mortem with a locally defined format and registers the post-mortem ID in the incident as a key-value attribute

 The logic is a bit convoluted as the OpsGenie post-mortem API is incomplete.
 See: https://community.atlassian.com/t5/Opsgenie-questions/Find-the-post-mortem-assocaied-with-an-incident-via-API/qaq-p/2216065 for an exploration of the subject.

+The idea is to run this under cron every 10 minutes.

+Note: configs.py and keys.py need to be adapted to your environment for OpsGenie API keys.